 - Taste the sauce to see if it's to your liking.
 To reduce the heat, add more butter or a little water.
 To increase the heat, add more hot sauce.

-- Fry the wings in two or three batches for 12 to 15 minutes per batch.
-Give the oil time to reheat before frying each batch.
+- In order for the oil to stay hot enough for the wings to be crispy, fry them in two or three batches for 12 to 15 minutes per batch.
+Give the oil time to reheat before frying the next batch.

-- Toss the wings in a bowl with the prepared sauce.
+- Toss the wings in a bowl with the warm sauce.

 How to Serve Buffalo Wings

-Wings are commonly served as an appetizer.
-However, Buffalo wings can serve as a tasty entrée as well.
+Wings are commonly served as an appetizer but can serve as a tasty entrée as well.

 - Buffalo wings as an appetizer: Serve with a blue cheese dressing for dipping and celery sticks on the side.